 April 21, 2006 Another wonderous enabling technology has been announced - a microreactor, about half the size of a credit card that produces biodiesel by combining alcohol and vegetable oil directly, greatly speeding and simplifying production compared to traditional methods.
 By stacking many of these microreactors in parallel, a device the size of a small suitcase could produce hundreds of thousands of gallons per year of biodiesel – enough to power several farms.
 The device could significantly reduce farmer dependence on mass-produced petroleum.
 "This is all about producing energy in such a way that it liberates people," said inventor and OSU Professor Goran Jovanovic.
 "Most people think large-scale, central production of energy is cheaper, because we've been raised with that paradigm.
 But distributed energy production means you can use local resources - farmers can produce all the energy they need from what they grow on their own farms."
 Jovanovic is seeking to partner in order to commercialize the technology.

-« Back to Microreactor for biodiesel production
+Read the full article: Microreactor for biodiesel production